jiayuchann/jiayuchann.github.io/_posts/2024-07-01-Emotet-Deobfuscation.md

 ![image](https://github.com/jiayuchann/jiayuchann.github.io/assets/58498244/407ffbf4-d416-42f8-803e-4129d091f529)

-In part 1, I will be focusing on how the Dynamic Import Resolution works and also how to decrypt strings in the Emotet Loader.
+In part 1, I will be focusing on how the Dynamic Import Resolution works and also how to decrypt strings in Emotet's main binary.

-As you can see, the IAT is pretty much empty, and Emotet loads the required libraries and functions during runtime.
+As you can see, the Import Address Table is pretty much empty, and Emotet loads the required libraries and functions during runtime.

 ![image](https://github.com/jiayuchann/jiayuchann.github.io/assets/58498244/e5162640-1c15-4dd2-b52e-ce417b47f39b)